jsdf/ed64log/README.md

 optionally, you can set up an exception handler thread to automatically log details when an exception occurs (eg. invalid memory access) by calling `ed64StartFaultHandlerThread()`, passing the thread priority to run at (typically, the same as the main thread) [like this](https://github.com/jsdf/ed64log/blob/master/example/main.c#L17). for usage details, see the [example app readme](https://github.com/jsdf/ed64log/tree/master/example#exception-logging-and-disassembly).

+#### OS error logger

+optionally, you can override the default N64 OS error handler which prints errors in calls to libultra functions to osSyncPrintf, with one that prints to ed64SyncPrintf instead, by calling `ed64RegisterOSErrorHandler()` once in the initialization of your progam.

 ### using the tool (macOS)

 install required libraries from homebrew: